 Flying critters and creepy crawlies will assail even the most urban picnic.
 Plan for this.
 Have a strategy.
-That could mean packing and/or serving food and drink in containers with lids (Mason jars, for instance), packing mesh covers, and toting plastic wrap.
+That could mean packing and/or serving food and drinks in containers with lids (Mason jars, for instance), packing mesh covers, and toting plastic wrap.
 Shower caps can even come in handy for both covering bowls and keeping them chilled.

 5. Don’t skimp on salads.

 We all like something seared and crispy off the grill, but the spirit of most picnics is sylvan, meaning that salads are always appropriate.
 Make and pack as many as you think you’ll eat: green and grain salads for sure, but don’t forget fruit salad, chopped salads, or potato salad either.
 A whole spread of salads is fresh, colorful, light, and versatile.
 Bring any dressings in small jars and add them when you get there.

 6. Travel light.